Soliciting for Prostitution in Florida

 • aiding or participating in any of the prohibited acts enumerated in the statute.

+Whether you are charged with a first, second, third, or subsequent violation, we can help.
 We represent clients charged with soliciting a prostitute and other sex crimes throughout the greater Tampa Bay area.

-We fight aggressively for the dismissal of the charges, the expunction of the criminal record and mug shot, and the return of any seized property.
+We aggressively fight for the dismissal of the charges, the expunction of the criminal record and mugshot, and the return of any seized property.
 Call today to discuss your case.

 Call (813) 250-0500 for a free and confidential consultation.

-This article was last updated on Tuesday, May 2, 2023.
+This article was last updated on Friday, May 17, 2024.